H. Chapman Rose: Early life and education

 Rose was born in Columbus, Ohio, on February 11, 1907.
 His father was Henry N. Rose and his mother was Grace Chapman Rose.
-He was educated at Columbus Academy and the Hotchkiss School.
+He was educated at Columbus Academy, and the Hotchkiss School where he was a member of the class of 1924 that included Charles Yost, Roswell Gilpatric, and Paul Nitze.
 In 1928, he graduated from Princeton University with a degree in history.
 In 1931, he received his law degree from Harvard Law School, and he passed the Ohio bar in 1932.

 Career

 In the Supreme Court of the United States' 1931 term, Rose served as the final law clerk to Justice Oliver Wendell Holmes Jr. Rose's first job after passing the Ohio bar was at the Cleveland, Ohio-based law firm Tolles Hogsett & Ginn, where he eventually became a partner.
 During World War II, Rose served in the United States Army, where he served on the legal staff of General Lucius D. Clay.
 He retired from the Army as a colonel and was awarded the Legion of Merit.

 In 1946, President Harry S. Truman appointed Rose the director of the Office of Contract Settlement in the United States Department of War.
 He subsequently worked at the law firm Jones Day Cockley & Reavis, where he was a partner in their Cleveland office from 1949 to 1953, when he was named assistant undersecretary of the Treasury by President Eisenhower.
 He was elevated to undersecretary of the Treasury in 1955, replacing Marion B. Folsom.
 Rose remained undersecretary of the Treasury until 1956, when he resigned to return to practicing law.
 He went on to serve as a partner at Jones Day's Cleveland office from 1956 to 1974, and as its national managing partner from 1974 to 1976.
 He retired from Jones Day in 1983.

 Rose was long active in supporting the Republican Party in Ohio, and donated over $10,000 to the 1972 reelection campaign of President Richard Nixon.
 During Nixon's second term, Rose represented the President on income tax issues.

-Preliminary sketch of Rose used in the creation of his official portrait.

-Professional Associations

-Rose was President of the Cleveland Bar Association in 1970.
-He was also a Corporate Director of Gould, Inc., the Brush Beryllium Company, and the Cleveland Trust Company (later Ameritrust and then Key Bank).
-He was a Trustee of the American Heart Association - Northeast Ohio Affiliate, the Cleveland Orchestra, the Cleveland Council on World Affairs, and the Cleveland Play House.